 Absolutely!
 We would be really grateful to have your help with the project.
-Your puppy just needs to be 16 weeks of age (or 21 week if your puppy has been through quarantine), and we are only registering owners living in the UK or Republic of Ireland.
+Your puppy just needs to be under 16 weeks of age (or 21 week if your puppy has been through quarantine), and we are only registering owners living in the UK or Republic of Ireland.

 When you register, you will see a number of different options which will help you decide how much involvement you would like in the project.